Michael Jahr, Vice President of Communications and Government Relations

-Michael Jahr is senior vice president of the Badger Institute.
+Michael Jahr is the vice president of communications and government relations of the Badger Institute.
 Jahr is an experienced communications strategist who uses storytelling and networking to build movements, inform public opinion and improve lives.

 From 2012 to 2015, he served as communications director at The Kern Family Foundation.
 Prior to that, he was vice president for communications at the Mackinac Center for Public Policy, a Michigan-based, free-market think tank.
 He spent 10 years as a communications director and press secretary on Capitol Hill working for a U.S. congressman who championed limited government and constitutional fidelity.